Gasta88/lottery_udac/README.md

 9. When the ETL is completed, terminate the AWS EMR cluster via AWS Console.

 10. Run the `notebooks/data_visualization.ipynb` to inspect the default queries in the data warehouse.

+### Run unittests

+To simplify the run for unittest, it is suggested to crete a virtual environment and import the modules specified in the file `requirements.txt`.

+1. On console run `python3 -m venv venv`.
+This will create the virtual environment.
+2. Access the virtual environment via `source venv/bin/activate`
+3. Once the environment is active, run `pip install -r requirements.txt`.
+This might take some time.
+4. On console run `python -m unittest discover -vvv`.
+This will automatically run the unittest scripts in verbose mode.
+The results of the tests are displayed in console.

+Depending on the data source, the test will check that the ETL performs standard actions like:

+- Checking that the dataframe is not empty.
+- Checking that certain mandatory fields do not contain empty values.
+- Checking the number of distinct values for certain fields.
+- Checking the distinct values for certain fields.

 ## Files in the repo

 Important files in the repository are: